bryceshirley/iris-gpubench/docs/overview.md

 - **Carbon Emissions Calculation**: Estimates emissions using the National Grid ESO Regional Carbon Intensity API based on GPU energy consumption.

-- (NEEDS FIXING)**Export to VictoriaMetrics**: Optionally exports data to Grafana for long-term storage and analysis.
+- **Export to VictoriaMetrics**: Optionally exports data to Grafana for long-term storage and analysis.

 - **Flexible Benchmarking**:
   - **Docker**: Run benchmarks in a consistent, isolated environment.